ace411/fp-php-book/README.md

     </a>
 </p>

-Included in this repository are practice files excerpts of which feature in the book, Functional Programming in PHP - A primer.
+Included in this repository are the elucidatory practice files - excerpts from the version of the book, Functional Programming in PHP - A primer, released on 2020-10-dd.
 Please use the files to further your understanding of the concepts put forward in the book.

 Please endeavor to get yourself a [copy](https://leanpub.com/functionalprogramminginphp) for only \$9.99.